-Recognise the existence of Protect the Levin Wastewater Treatment Plant in Mako Mako Road as a legitimate activity adjoining the rural zone and protect it from the effects of reverse sensitivity.
+Protect the Levin Wastewater Treatment Plant in Mako Mako Road from the effects of reverse sensitivity.

 Recognise the existence of aggregate extraction activities in two locations on the Ohau River and protection them from reverse sensitivity effects by managing the establishment of new dwellings nearby.